 We read, post and celebrate preprints.

-Roles of hydrostatic pressure in tissue morphogenesis
+Review on the roles of hydrostatic pressure in tissue morphogenesis

 Chugh M, Munjal A*, Megason SG.
 Hydrostatic pressure as a driver of cell and tissue morphogenesis.
 Semin Cell Dev Biol.
 May 6 2022;doi:10.1016/j.semcdb.2022.04.021 (*co-corresponding author)